Pre-auction strategic communication: Model

 \subsection{Restriction to monotone strategies}

 The analysis will restrict to \emph{pure monotone} strategies, in the sense that $\sigma_i$ is weakly increasing ($v'>v\Rightarrow \sigma_i(v')\geq \sigma_i(v)$).
 This assumption has been used to select equilibria in strategic communication models — including by \cite{chen_kartik_sobel_08}, \cite{kartik_lying_09}, \cite{Chen_2011}, and \cite{Sobel_19} — in the \cite{crawford_strategic_1982} payoff environment.\footnote{\cite{Gordon_monotone_24} provide a partial justification for restricting to monotone strategies.} Though this assumption is generally restrictive, it has a natural interpretation in this model.
 In particular, following the line of literature that attributes literal meaning to cheap talk messages, if $M_i=[\underline v,\overline v]$, one can interpret a bidder sending $v\in M_i$ as saying, ``My valuation is $v$, and that will be my bid if you run the sale."\footnote{\cite{kartik_lying_09} uses this interpretation as a basis for adding ``lying costs" to the standard cheap talk model, transforming it into a signaling game.
-Section \ref{extensions} considers this model with lying costs added. \cite{kartik_lying_09} also considers a larger message space where the sender has infinitely many ways of communicating, ``My type is $v$," but this distinction is not substantive in this model.
-The technical leverage this assumption buys is that the induced seller posteriors can be ordered by FOSD, which parts of the analysis will lean on.} Monotonicity of strategies can then be interpreted as requiring that if a bidder with value $v$ wants to overclaim her type to be $\hat v$, then a bidder with value $v'>v$ should not want to claim to be lower than $\hat v,$ and vice versa if bidders are underclaiming.
+Section \ref{extensions} considers this model with lying costs added. \cite{kartik_lying_09} also considers a larger message space where the sender has infinitely many ways of communicating, ``My type is $v$."
+Since the main equilibrium characterizations in this paper concern outcome-equivalence, I omit this distinction for expositional simplicity.} Monotonicity of strategies can then be interpreted as requiring that if a bidder with value $v$ wants to overclaim his type to be $\hat v$, then a bidder with value $v'>v$ should not want to claim to be lower than $\hat v,$ and vice versa if bidders are underclaiming.
+Appendix \ref{appendix:nonmonotone_examples} gives finite-type examples showing that, once monotonicity is dropped, symmetric equilibria can involve non-monotone mixed strategies and need not be outcome-equivalent to threshold equilibria.

-For the remainder of the paper, I use the term \emph{symmetric equilibrium} to mean a pair of strategies $(\sigma,\pi)$ and a seller belief system forming a PEBE with reasonable seller beliefs, and such that $\sigma_1=\sigma_2$ are pure and monotone.
+For the remainder of the paper, I use the term \emph{symmetric equilibrium} to mean a pair of strategies $(\sigma,\pi)$ and a seller belief system forming a bidder-symmetric PEBE with reasonable seller beliefs, where each $\sigma_i$ is pure and monotone.